 At present day, it is no secret that the entire world communicates through social media.
 Of the 7.6 billion people on the planet, 2 billion have access to social media accounts.

-Regardless of how big or small your nutrition practice may be it will be subjected to online comments and criticism at one point or another.
-Since social media sites are open platforms, your response will be observed by countless of people and will contribute to your general business reputation.
+Regardless of how big or small your nutrition practice may be, it will be subjected to online comments and criticism at one point or another.
+Since social media sites are open platforms, countless people will observe your response and will contribute to your general business reputation.

 So if you are unsure of how to use your patients' social network comments to your advantage, we have compiled a list for explaining different ways to do that.